ADLINK-EPM/ipi-docs/source/smarc-ipi/ipi-smarc-imx8mp/UbuntuImages.md

 The default home screen of Ubuntu 20.04 of I-Pi SMARC IMX8M Plus appears like above.
 You can also change the background of your home screen.

-## Binary Image download Link

-Ubuntu 20.04 LTS with Wayland desktop (size of compressed file: 1.6 GB): [click here](https://hq0epm0west0us0storage.blob.core.windows.net/$web/public/SMARC/LEC-iMX8MP/Images/Ubuntu/LEC-iMX8MP-2G-iPI-SMARC-Plus-Ubuntu20_04-1V2-20210521.zip)

-**Note**:

-1. Please refer to [here](HowToFlashImageSD.html) to guide you on how to flash image to SD card.
-2. I-Pi SMARC IMX8M Plus board can also work without SD Card by booting the image into eMMC.
-For those who want to boot the image in eMMC [click here](HowToFlashImageeMMC.html)

 ## Supported features & interfaces